What is decreasing life insurance?

 Many of us rely on a mortgage to buy a home.
 But what would happen if you were no longer around?
 Could your partner afford the mortgage repayments by themselves?
 Would your family have to downsize?

-Having adequate Decreasing Life Insurance in place helps take away those concerns.
-It could ensure your family can stay in the home they love if you were to die during the length of the policy.
+Having adequate decreasing life insurance in place helps take away some of your loved ones’ concerns.
+It could make sure your family can stay in the home they love if you were to die during the length of the policy.
 This cover can cost you as little as £5 a month, when you buy through Sainsbury’s Bank, depending on the amount of cover you need.

 Why choose a life insurance policy through Sainsbury’s Bank?

-- Protection by one of the UK’s largest life insurance provider, Legal & General
+- Protection by one of the UK’s largest life insurance providers, Legal & General

-Decreasing Life Insurance is a type of insurance specifically designed to help protect a repayment mortgage.
-It’s sometimes known as mortgage life insurance.
-Unlike Life Insurance, the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
+Decreasing life insurance is a type of insurance specifically designed to help protect a repayment mortgage.
+It’s sometimes known as decreasing mortgage life insurance.
+Unlike level life insurance, the amount of cover reduces roughly in line with the way a repayment mortgage decreases.